drfleming0227/Redfish-Tools/doc-generator/README.md

 # Configuration

 Use the `--config` option to specify the [base configuration file](README-configuration-files.md "README-configuration-files.md").
-The base configuration file defines:

-* Required and optional parameters that you can also specify on the command line.
-* Some required parameters, such as URI mappings, that you cannot specify on the command line.
+The base configuration file defines configuration keys that configure the generated output.
+Some configuration information, such as URI mappings,  cannot be specified on the command line.

 Several flavors of configuration files are available.
 See [Redfish doc generator: Configuration and supplementary files](README-configuration-files.md).